ZKETECH EBC-A20 Battery Tester

 50

 In effect this is a "base240" encoding and it's purpose is likely to prevent values larger than 240 (0xf0) to be present in the packet bytes.
 This makes sense when you consider the fact that bytes 0xfa and 0xf8 are used as "control codes" to mark start and end of packets.
-In summary the packet above encodes:
+In summary the packet above encodes the following fields:

 >>> I1 = 0x00